 Trinity College is seeking a new Master, of high intellectual distinction, to take office on 1 October 2019.
 The current Master, Sir Gregory Winter, will retire on 30 June 2019.

-The Master of Trinity, Sir Gregory Winter, CBE, FRS, is a genetic engineer and is best known for his research and inventions relating to humanised and human therapeutic antibodies.
-Sir Gregory is a graduate of Trinity College and was a Senior Research Fellow before becoming Master.
+Sir Gregory has been Master since 2012.
+He is a genetic engineer, best known for his research and inventions relating to humanised and human therapeutic antibodies.

 From 2004 to 2012, the Master of Trinity was Professor Martin Rees, Baron Rees of Ludlow, OM, FRS.
 Professor Rees was appointed to the House of Lords as a non-party-political peer, sitting on the Cross Benches in 2005, in which year he also became President of the Royal Society, a post he held until 2010.
 He is also Emeritus Professor of Cosmology and Astrophysics in the Institute of Astronomy at Cambridge.
 Among other academic distinctions he holds the honorary title of Astronomer Royal.
 He is a graduate of Trinity and was previously an Honorary Fellow of the College.
 Lord Rees remains a Fellow of the College.

 Between 1998 and January 2004 the Master of Trinity was Professor Amartya Sen, CH, FBA Professor Sen remains a Fellow of Trinity, and also holds an appointment at Harvard University.
 Further information about Professor Sen may be obtained from his autobiography, written for the Nobel Foundation on the occasion of the award of the Nobel Memorial Prize in Economic Sciences in 1998.

 Sir Michael Atiyah, OM, FRS, who served as Master between 1990 and 1997 and was formerly also President of the Royal Society, similarly remains a Fellow of the College.